onthegocode/portfolio/README.md

 # My Portfolio Website

-My Portfolio Website made using React
+Hello, This is my portfolio website made using ReactJS, you can check out the live website here: andrewrivera.me

 ## How to run:
 1) Download Nodejs
-2) Download zip
+2) Download zip file
+3) Extract zip file
+4) Open in text editor
-3) npm install
+5) npm install
-4) npm start
+6) npm start